UA’s Lashley wins Rocket Mortgage Classic

 Lashley shot two all-time low rounds of 63 to finish 25-under and win by six shots.
 It’s his first victory on the PGA Tour.

-He was literally the last golfer in the tournament this week after another player pulled out of the event.
+He was literally the last golfer in the tournament this week after another played pulled out of the event.

+In a weird twist of irony that player was none other than Arizona Wildcat David Berganio Jr. ('93).
+Berganio was scheduled to play the tournament on a medical exemption but withdrew after the airline he used to travel to Detroit lost his golf clubs and he was unable to play a Wednesday practice round.

 Lashely currently makes his home in Scottsdale, Arizona.